The Relative Importance of Ability, Luck and Motivation in Team Sports: a Bayesian Model of Performance in the English Rugby Premiership: Introduction

-In order to define a measure of the effort exerted by a rugby team, we follow the lead of Lenten and Winchester (2015), Butler et al. (2020) and Fioravanti et al. (2021).
+In order to define a rough measure of the effort exerted by a rugby team, we follow the lead of Lenten and Winchester \cite{lenten2015secondary}, Butler et al. \cite{butler2020bonus} and Fioravanti et al. \cite{fioravanti2021effort}.
 These works analyze the effort exerted by rugby teams under the idiosyncratic incentives induced in this game.
 Besides gaining points for winning or drawing in a game, teams may earn ``bonus'' points depending on the number of times they score tries on a game.
 Accordingly, any appropriate effort measure should also be defined taking into account the number of tries.
-In our model the effort is measured as the ratio between the number of tries scored and the sum of tries and scoring kicking attempts\footnote{By scoring kicks we refer to conversions, penalty and drop kicks; and by kick attempt we mean every time the team decided to do a scoring kick, no matter the outcome.}. \\
+In our model the effort is measured as the ratio between the number of tries scored and the sum of tries and scoring kicks attempts\footnote{By scoring kicks we refer to conversions, penalty and drop kicks; and by kick attempt we mean every time the team decided to do a scoring kick, no matter the outcome.}.
+In other words, following the same ideas of the literature discussed above, we intend to measure the effort of a team using observable variables such as tries and kicks.
+Attempts to increase the score with tries instead than with kicks can be seen, following the definition of \cite{massin2017towards}, as indicating that the team is exerting more effort.
+Our idea is to emphasize on the identification of {\em effort} with the result of an offensive spirit, according to which a team maximizes this effort by seeking to get more tries, no matter what the final score is.
+But if we simply identify effort with the number of tries we run into a problem since the difference in scores (the dependent variable in our model) is highly correlated with the difference in tries.
+Considering instead the {\em proportion} of tries we do not run into that problem.
+Despite this, our formulation is not uncontroversial.
+It is easy to conceive a situation in which a team gets a lower value of our effort index by scoring more tries and kicks than a team that just scores one try with only one kick attempt.
+Again, our effort index intends to capture that tries involve an attacking, positive mindset, while penalties are a defensive, risk averse route to winning.\footnote{We are thankful to the Editor and two anonymous referees for pointing out that our definition of effort seems to be a strong proxy for attack mindedness or risk seeking behavior.} We understand that this proxy of effort has its limitations, since it tends to disregard the defensive skills of the teams.
+Still, we can justify this choice by our goal of remaining close to the literature while keeping the model simple with minimal information requirements.
+It is worth to mention that asking teams to concentrate their efforts on scoring more tries is very intuitive albeit somewhat detrimental to the sport, as the uncertainty in results becomes highly reduced \cite{scarf2019outcome}.
+Similar counter-intuitive ideas have been also discussed for soccer in \cite{fry2021managing}. \\